 - 1. Educational Needs Assessment: Educational needs assessment can be completed throughout ongoing case management as the participant's education and training needs may change. - Standardized educational needs assessment tools should be used to determine a participant's educational levels.
 Educational needs assessment tools, like the TABE or BEST, test skills and aptitudes in reading, language, math computation, and applied math in order to identify current math and reading comprehension levels and any literacy or numeracy deficiencies.
-(See 5.3.1) - 2.
-Career Assessment: Career assessments can be administered throughout ongoing case management as the participant's skill levels and work-readiness may change. - Career assessments should be used to identify work styles, skills, and interests in order to develop EPs and assign meaningful activities that allow participants to reach their goals. - Work styles Refers to the participant's patterns of action or conduct, such as attendance, punctuality, appropriate appearance, ability to work with others, obeying rules, following directions, and completing tasks.
+(See 5.3.1) - Career Assessment: Career assessments can be administered throughout ongoing case management as the participant's skill levels and work-readiness may change. - The Career Assessment page in WWP is a stand-alone page that is designed to identify work styles, skills, and interests.
+Completing the Career Assessment page will ensure that workers have sufficient detail to develop EPs and assign meaningful activities that allow participants to reach their goals. - Work styles Refers to the participant's patterns of action or conduct, such as attendance, punctuality, appropriate appearance, ability to work with others, obeying rules, following directions, and completing tasks.
 Work style-focused career assessments can demonstrate the participant's attitudes and job readiness. - Skills Refers to the participant's skills or understanding of specific tasks related to employment, like cooking or computer programming.
 Skills-focused career assessments can include knowledge, aptitude, and ability.
 Skills can relate to a particular occupation, as typically listed in a job announcement to describe the tasks of a position.